-In Vitro-Fertilisation (IVF) in Singapore: Process and Cost
+In-Vitro Fertilisation (IVF) in Singapore: Process & Costs

 This article explains more about IVF, including the requirements to qualify for IVF treatments, the procedure and costs involved.
 It will also explain alternative treatments to IVF that are currently available in Singapore.

 What is In-Vitro Fertilisation (IVF)?

 IVF is an ART treatment to help couples who experience difficulties conceiving a child through natural means.

 In IVF, a couple’s egg and sperm are fused together in a laboratory.
 The highest-quality developed embryos are then selected and transferred into the mother’s uterus for conception.